David Bowman, LMFT

 Psychotherapy, Counseling, and Coaching

 Recently I have been delving into the childhood messaging that gay and queer men received from their respective fathers.
 It struck me how many current maladaptive behaviors have roots in the problem of straight men raising gay boys.
-I am proud to announce that my new online course and e-book on re-parenting for gay men will be available January 2025.
+I am proud to announce that my new online course and on re-parenting for gay men is now available!
 Father Figures: Re-fathering for Gay Men consists of 17 online activities that will help you explore your own dad’s (or father substitute’s) messaging, what you expected of him and did not get, and how you can overcome the problem of the missing gay paternal energy by creating your own ideal gay father figure.

 David’s Featured Posts